Choosing a good accountant in Ireland

 Compatibility with your business

 Of course, compatibility is an essential element to consider when you’re hiring an accountant.
 Not everyone is compatible with the structure or practices of an organization.
-For example, if you’re running a Startup that operates remotely, then perhaps you need an accountant that is available for meetings over video chat rather than meeting them in their office.
+For example, if you’re running a Startup that operates remotely, then perhaps working with an online accountant is the best choice for you.

 Another thing to consider is that your accountant doesn’t need to be based in Ireland if you have an Irish Limited Company.
 However, there are different accounting standards around the world.
 Ireland follows the IFRS Standards, so if you end up hiring an accountant more used to U.S practices, there might be some problems.